bf6mods/bf6mods/README.md

 - Extended standard library (still in progress)
 - Hot reload
 - Automatic string injection
+- **Automatic thumbnail resizing** - Add any image to your project and it will be automatically resized and optimized to meet BF6 Portal requirements (352x248, max 78KB)
 - Logging from BF6!
 (Only when in hosting locally)

 ## Structure